Bronze levels

 BRONZE CROSS

-If you’re seeking a more advanced training and want to know the basic notions of aquatic facility supervision, you need a Bronze Cross award.
-You will also learn to rescue a spinal-injured victim in the deep part of the pool and a submerged victim in cardiopulmonary arrest.
+If you are looking for more advanced training to learn lifeguarding fundamentals, the Bronze Cross certification is for you.
+You will also learn how to rescue a victim with a spinal injury in the deep end and a submerged victim in cardiorespiratory arrest.

 MINIMUM TIME RECOMMENDED :